7 Hidden Gem Destinations for Travelers Who Seek the Road Less Traveled

 - Ideal for hiking, photography, and solitude

-Despite their beauty, the Faroe Islands remain largely under the radar.
+Despite its striking beauty, the Faroe Islands remain largely undiscovered by mass tourism.

-While many travelers head straight to Medellín or Cartagena, Salento offers a quieter, more traditional Colombian experience.
-This small town is surrounded by lush coffee plantations and the iconic wax palm trees of Cocora Valley.
+While cities like Medellín and Cartagena draw most travelers, Salento provides a quieter, traditional Colombian experience.
+Surrounded by coffee plantations and the iconic wax palms of Cocora Valley, it’s both scenic and cultural.

 Why visit: